Glass House Brands (GLASF) Q1 2026 earnings summary

 Operates the largest cannabis cultivation footprint in California, with up to 6 million sq. ft. of facilities and a vertically integrated model spanning cultivation, manufacturing, and retail.

-Announced a major California retail joint venture with Vireo Growth, combining dispensary operations and delivery services for broader reach and improved pricing.
+Announced a major California retail joint venture with Vireo Growth, combining dispensary operations and delivery services for broader market reach.

 Achieved six consecutive quarters of same-store retail sales growth through Q2 2025 and record retail revenue in Q4 2024.